samuelrai/smoothscroll/README.md

 4. Ta-da!

 ## Was this helpful?
-If you are really nice, [buy me a coffee](https://buymeacoffee.com/samuelrai).
+If you are a really nice person, [buy me a coffee](https://buymeacoffee.com/samuelrai).